VishalS-HK/PDF-to-Audio/For Ubuntu/readme.md

 </ol>

-~Finally, run the command in the terminal:
+~Finally, run this command in the terminal:
 ```
 python3 main.py
 ```